RummelF/CurveClaw/README.md

 - Thinning of all lines can be performed, this will thin all features without increasing the number of white areas present in the image.
    - Features not enclosing white pixels are removed entirely.
 This may not always be useful and often the curve selection will yield a better result in the following steps.
 - At any point changes can be undone by reloading the input, or discarding and exiting.
+- *Fix Input/Output Connectivity* checks for the presence of black diagonally adjacent pixels and places additional pixels on the horizontal/vertical gap to ensure that all pixels are directly connected to each other.
 - Once satisfied, the output should be saved.
    - The output overwrites the input in the preview folder.

+### Line Connector
+- **Define New Hash Sequence** allows the user to start connecting up a hashed line, click on each hash consectuviely the program will find the two closest black pixels in each of the two connected black pixel areas represented by the hashes and draw a straight line between them.
+- **Delete Last Point/Set** deletes the last two points resulting in the last connection being deleted.
+- Some images contain many different hashed lines, ensure you press **Define New Hash Sequence** prior to starting on a new line.
+- Use the slider to set the line thickness of drawn lines

 ### Curve Selection